 I found out that a couple of the guys had written a book, so I ordered it and read it….

 Wow… just wow…

 Reading it, I felt so many different emotions.
-Hope, despair, anger, compassion, judgment, mercy… and most impactfully, a LOT of personal conviction.
+Hope, despair, anger, compassion, judgement, mercy… and most impactfully, a LOT of personal conviction.

 While I am asking Jesus to end wars in Syria, Yemen, and Afghanistan, I also play games and enjoy entertainment that glorify war.

 Whether that be playing Call of Duty, or watching John Wick, or whatever it is… I’ve been partaking in a culture that is anti-Christ.

 Jesus is the Prince of Peace.
 He told His followers that those who live by the sword, will die by the sword.
 He told us to turn the other cheek, and to love our enemies and pray for those who are hostile towards us.